M1 (Warsaw): Depots

-A single depot, STP Kabaty, is located south of the Kabaty station.
+A single depot, Kabaty Technical and Storage Station (Stacja Techniczno-Postojowa Kabaty, STP Kabaty), is located south of the Kabaty station.
 This depot is used, among others, for repairing, maintaining, and testing metro trains.
 As of 2020, the depot itself employed around 500 people.
+It is situated in the Kabaty neighborhood of the Ursynów district in southern Warsaw, at the terminus of National Education Commission Avenue (Aleja Komisji Edukacji Narodowej), the main thoroughfare of Ursynów.
+It also serves as the headquarters of the Metro.
+The station is adjacent to the Kabaty Forest to the south.